 Page

-FORWARD-LOOK ING STATEMENTS 3
+FORWARD-LO OKING STATEMENTS 3

 PART I

 ITEM 1.
 BUSINESS 4

 ITEM 1A.
 RISK FACTORS 18

 ITEM 2.
 PROPERTIES 34

 ITEM 3.
 LEGAL PROCEEDINGS 35

 ITEM 4.
 [REMOVED AND RESERVED] 35

 PART II

 ITEM 5.
-MARKET FOR REGISTRANT'S COMMON EQUITY, RELATED STOCKHOLDER

-MATTERS AND ISSUER PURCHASES OF EQUITY SECURITIES 35
+MARKET FOR REGISTRANT'S COMMON EQUITY, RELATED STOCKHOLDER MATTERS AND ISSUER PURCHASES OF EQUITY SECURITIES 35

 ITEM 6.
 SELECTED FINANCIAL DATA 40

 ITEM 7.
-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION

-AND RESULTS OF OPERATION 41
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATION 41

 ITEM 7A.
 QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK 56

 ITEM 8.
 FINANCIAL STATEMENTS AND SUPPLEMENTARY DATA 57

 ITEM 9.
-CHANGES IN AND DISAGREEMENTS WITH ACCOUNTANTS ON

-ACCOUNTING AND FINANCIAL DISCLOSURE 60
+CHANGES IN AND DISAGREEMENTS WITH ACCOUNTANTS ON ACCOUNTING AND FINANCIAL DISCLOSURE 60

 ITEM 9A (T).
 CONTROLS AND PROCEDURES 60

 ITEM 9B.
 OTHER INFORMATION 61

 PART III

 ITEM 10.
 DIRECTORS, EXECUTIVE OFFICERS AND CORPORATE GOVERNANCE 61

 ITEM 11.
 EXECUTIVE COMPENSATION 62

 ITEM 12.
-SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND

-MANAGEMENT AND RELATED STOCKHOLDER MATTERS 62
+SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT AND RELATED STOCKHOLDER MATTERS 62

 ITEM 13.
-CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS, AND DIRECTOR
+CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS, AND DIRECTOR INDEPENDENCE 62

-INDEPENDENCE 62

 ITEM 14.
 PRINCIPAL ACCOUNTING FEES AND SERVICES 62

 PART IV

 ITEM 15.
 EXHIBITS, FINANCIAL STATEMENT SCHEDULES 63

 SIGNATURES 64

-Unless otherwise noted, references on this Form 10-K to "Universal Biosensors" the "Company," "Group," "we," "our" or "us" means Universal Biosensors, Inc. a Delaware corporation and, when applicable, its wholly owned Australian operating subsidiary, Universal Biosensors Pty Ltd. Our principal place of business is located at 1 Corporate Avenue, Rowville, Victoria 3178, Australia.
+erwise noted, references on this Form 10-K to "Universal Biosensors" the "Company," "our" or "us" means Universal Biosensors, Inc. a Delaware corporation and, when applica ble,

+"Group," "we," "our" or "us" means Universal Biosensors, Inc. a Delaware corporation and, when applicable, its wholly owned Australian operating subsidiary, Universal Biosensors Pty Ltd. Our principal place of business is located at 1 Corporate Avenue, Rowville, Victoria 3178, Australia.
 Our telephone number is +61 3 9213 9000.
 Unless otherwise noted, all references in this Form 10-K to "\$", "A\$" or "dollars" and dollar amounts are references to Australian dollars.
 References to "US\$" are references to United States dollars.